 The Center for Creative Inquiry (CCI) sponsors activities related to secular mindfulness and inquiry-based practices.
 Its guiding vision is the Time, Space, Knowledge Vision, which was developed by Tibetan lama Tarthang Tulku for the needs of modern times.
-CCI also offers Full Presence Mindfulness programs for all experience levels, including retreats, 1-day workshops, 8-week classes and weekly drop-in open mindfulness sits.
+CCI also offers Full Presence Mindfulness programs for all experience levels, including retreats, workshops, classes and drop-ins.